-Most of us know by now that if we have a bad night’s sleep we wake up cranky.
-A poor sleep gives us a bad mood, but does it work the same effect the other way around?
-Here, we explore bedroom colours that make us happy alongside some of the science behind how colour affects both our mood and our sleep.
+Here, we explore colours that make us happy alongside some of the science behind how the colour of our bedroom affects both our mood and our sleep.

 Related: 9 Bedroom Design Trends for 2020